 The Amazon Rainforest has been in a steep decline every year.
 Calls to save the Amazon Rainforest are more important than ever.

 Deforestation has long been a problem in the rainforest.
 Illegal business practices in forests and an increase in population are the main reasons.
-Many local resources create products out of the Amazon Rainforest without practicing sustainable ways to do it.
+Many local resources create products out of the rainforest without practicing sustainable ways to do it.

 In recent years, many groups and organizations have called for more local protection laws to save the Amazon Rainforest.
 Thanks to the power of social media, many are now putting pressure on the higher-ups.

-With this, many are asking what is currently being done to save the Amazon Rainforest?
+With this, many are asking what is currently being done to save the rainforest?
 What is currently the initiatives taken to help the species, trees, and other tropical resources in the region?

 Here are some of the initiatives that are currently in place to save the Amazon Rainforest.